sjinks/wp-two-factor-auth/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 4.0.1 =
+Button on login page is now blue to be more clear.
+Some types fixed as well.

 = 4.0 =
 You must run database change script after upgrade.
 The script encrypts the keys in the database.
 You will be prompted with a button to run it.
 Until you do, TFA won't be active.